masihtamsoy/easy-flipkart-scrap/README.md

 - Create virtual environment, and activate it
 - pip install -r requirement.txt

-Inorder to scrap sequentially follow the step,
+Inorder to scrap; sequentially follow the step,

 1. collect all the `products listing`